How to Use a Contact Center Improvement Plan to Increase Value

 It’s true, the right tools make any job easier.
 It’s also true our tools must evolve to keep pace with a changing world.
 That’s especially true in the contact center as channel requirements and customer expectations become more plentiful – and demanding.

-As our industry continues to move forward at a fast pace, there’s a temptation to measure every possible factor that may (or may not) improve the customer service a center provides.
-According to a 2015 ICMI ebook on center metrics, “A large majority of contact centers are measuring many, many things.
+As the contact center industry continues to move forward at a fast pace, there’s a temptation to measure every possible factor that may (or may not) improve the customer service a center provides.
+According to a recent ICMI ebook on center metrics, “A large majority of contact centers are measuring many, many things.
 There is a propensity for that to happen: someone sees an improvement opportunity or operational gap, believes that a report could provide visibility, and adds it to the mix.”

 While gaining clarity can be helpful, reporting outdated or unnecessary metrics can quickly turn into a quagmire.
 Unfortunately, many organizations lack the infrastructure to actually keep reporting protocols current.
 They fall into the trap we call ‘metrics madness.’
 As a result, “the information may have value,” the ICMI says, “but if there is too much to absorb, your team’s focus on the things that matter will be diminished.”

-The goal of this new tool is to identify those process improvements that return the best performance results with the most appropriate minimal resources.
+The goal is to identify those process improvements that return the best performance results with the most appropriate minimal resources.

 We share that essential objective with Benchmark Portal, the pioneering contact center evaluation and research group.
 Benchmark Portal conducted the industry’s very first formal contact center benchmarking study in 1995, and guides the industry with education, research and scientific study.
 As recipients of their 2015 “Best Contact Center in North America” award, we are committed to upholding the industry through the use and promotion of clear, relevant and highly functional benchmarking tools.

-In addition to scrutinizing tenure, turnover rates, and benefits offerings, we also analyze your plan for promoting from within and how you attempt to avoid turnover.
+- Employee Retention - In addition to scrutinizing tenure, turnover rates, and benefits offerings, GCS can help you analyze your plan for promoting from within and how you attempt to avoid turnover.